nu-c3lab/satyrn-wiki/README.md

 A `satyrn` application instance contains code from three main repos:
 - `satyrn-api` is the analytical backbone and the backend of `satyrn`.
 It is a Flask application that is listening for api requests and hands back the needed information about a given request, such as what are the available entities for analysis, returning the results for a search, and returning the results for an analysis request.
-- `satyrn-ux` contains both the user-facing code (i.e. the front-end that displays notebooks, visually shows results, and shows analyses), and the code that handles the user-creation system (i.e. creating, storing, and maintaining the databases for users in the platform).
+- `satyrn-ux` (PENDING RELEASE) contains both the user-facing code (i.e. the front-end that displays notebooks, visually shows results, and shows analyses), and the code that handles the user-creation system (i.e. creating, storing, and maintaining the databases for users in the platform).
-- `satyrn-PlanManager` is a separate JavaScript library imported by the satyrn-ux build and contains the logic for plan creations (i.e. based on a given ring that specifies the domain, creating the analytic plans that can be answered by satyrn about the domain) and results rendering.
+- `satyrn-PlanManager` (PENDING RELEASE) is a separate JavaScript library imported by the satyrn-ux build and contains the logic for plan creations (i.e. based on a given ring that specifies the domain, creating the analytic plans that can be answered by satyrn about the domain) and results rendering.

 In addition to installing and running the above repos, we also require
 - the creation of a `ring`: a json file that describes the semantics and the database of the domain at hand